Slavbor/seminar_git_3/git_instruction.md

 ## Branching

-Git Branching required for develpment separately from main(master) branch and adding the necessary changes to main branch only after the revision by responsible person.
+Git Branching required for separately development  from main(master) branch and adding the necessary changes to main branch only after revision by responsible person.

 ## Displying list of all branches